raijin-asr/DSA-with-Python_Bootcamp/README.md

 # DSA-with-Python_Bootcamp
-Exploring Data Structure and Algorithm(DSA) with Python(Day wise and chapters)
+# Exploring Data Structure and Algorithm(DSA) with Python(Day wise and chapters):
-    Day1: Repo setup, What is DSA and Python List
+    Day 1: Repo setup, What is DSA and Python List
-    Day2: Sorting Basics and Bubble Sort
+    Day 2: Sorting Basics and Bubble Sort
-    Day3: Selection Sort